 Q-switched lasers — which release energy in a single, powerful pulse — are often the treatment of choice for tattoo removal.

 Before laser treatment, the skin is numbed with an injection of a local anesthetic.
 Then a powerful pulse of energy is applied to the tattoo to heat and shatter the tattoo ink.
 Multicolored tattoos might need treatment with various lasers and different wavelengths.

 During surgical removal, the skin is numbed with an injection of a local anesthetic.
 The tattoo is removed with a scalpel, and the edges of skin are stitched back together.
 After the procedure, antibacterial ointment can help promote healing.

-- Schmidt RM, et al. Tattooing in adolescents and young adults. http://www.uptodate.com/index.
+- Schmidt R, et al. Tattooing in adolescents and young adults. http://www.uptodate.com/home.
 Accessed Dec.
-2, 2011.
+21, 2014.